google/santa/docs/development/building.md

+---
+title: Building
+parent: Development
+---

 # Building

 Santa uses [Bazel](https://bazel.build) for building, testing and releases.
-The `master` branch on GitHub is the source-of-truth with features developed in personal forks.
+The `main` branch on GitHub is the source-of-truth with features developed in personal forks.

 #### Cloning